cmda-minor-web/web-app-from-scratch-2122/course/week-2.md

 ---

-## 2. Loading data from the API and build the interface
+## 2. Loading data from the API and build the User Interface

 Requesting data from an API can take a relatively long time that your program would not have to wait for.
 That is why you are going to make an asynchronous request to the API.

 ### Fetch data from your API